Documentation

 8.4.2 Debugging options

-Under Media > Image Sources > Debug you will find four options to consider when running into problems:
+Under Media > Image Sources, you will find some debug tools you can use when running into problems:

 This will remove the correlation between images and posts.
-The index is rebuilt automatically when a page or post with images on it is visited in the frontend.
+The index is rebuilt automatically when a page or post with images is visited in the frontend.

-This will cause ISC to clear the internal index of image URLs and IDs from the media library to limit the number of database requests in the frontend.
+This will tell ISC to clear the internal index of image URLs and IDs from the media library to limit the number of database requests in the frontend.

 8.5 Replicating issues